I. New and Noteworthy

 - CUNA claims that this relief is needed to “eliminate the antiquated distinctions between informational calls made to residential lines and those made to wireless subscribers.”
 According to CUNA, the FCC has broad authority to adopt the requested exemption under the TCPA even though such an exemption is not expressly authorized under the statute, and that the FCC has exercised similar authority in adopting other TCPA exemptions.
 It also claims that the requested exemption aligns with guidance from the CFPB regarding communications with distressed and financially vulnerable consumers.

 - On October 6, 2017, the Consumer & Governmental Affairs Bureau released a Public Notice (DA 17-798) seeking comment on the petition.
 Comments were due on November 6, 2017 and replies were due on November 21, 2017.

 5. Cunningham and Moskowitz (filed Jan.
 22, 2017)

 - ViSalus, a multilevel marketing company that sells healthy lifestyle products, requests a retroactive waiver of the Commission’s prior express written consent rule adopted in 2012.
 ViSalus claims that, like other petitioners who received waivers of the rule, the company was confused about whether it had to obtain new consent after the rule was adopted from customers who had previously given consent to receive calls.
 ViSalus’s petition notes that the requested waiver would be for the period between October 16, 2013 and October 7, 2015.

-- ViSalus, like many other petitioners, is currently fighting a TCPA class action suit related to telemarketing calls made to former customers.
+- At the time ViSalus filed its petition, it was fighting a TCPA class action suit related to telemarketing calls made to former customers.